aaron-lebo/xjs/README.md

 # xjs

-xjs is collection of small tools which make learning about and writing compilers easy.
+xjs is a collection of small tools which make learning about and writing compilers easy.
 It also has the goal of being the simplest way to write the latest Javascript (ES6+).

 xjs is composed of two parts: